 Sanofi, Amlitelimab

 Amlitelimab is a fully human non-T cell depleting monoclonal antibody that blocks OX40-Ligand, a key immune regulator.
 It has the potential to be a first- or best-in-class treatment for a range of immune-mediated diseases and inflammatory disorders, such as celiac disease.
 Investigators are conducting a Phase 2a/b study to evaluate the efficacy and safety of Amlitelimab in adult participants with non-responsive celiac disease who are on a gluten-free diet.
 The study will assess the effect of Amlitelimab when compared to placebo to improve or reduce gluten-induced changes in the intestine.
-Read more about the study here.
+Read more about the study.

 Takeda Pharmaceuticals, TAK-062/Zamaglutenase

-Takeda Pharmaceuticals and Cour Pharmaceuticals, TAK-101
+Takeda Pharmaceuticals and COUR Pharmaceuticals, TAK-101

-Takeda Pharmaceuticals, Dr. Falk Pharma, and Zedira, TAK-227/ZED1227
+Takeda Pharmaceuticals, Zedira, and Dr. Falk Pharma, TAK-227/ZED1227

 TAK-227 (ZED1227) is a selective, oral small molecule designed to inhibit tissue transglutaminase (TG2) to prevent mucosal damage in the small intestine by preventing the body’s immune response to gluten.
 A phase 2a proof-of-concept gluten-challenge study revealed that TAK-227 successfully reduced gluten-induced duodenal mucosal damage in people with celiac disease.
 In October 2022, Takeda announced a collaboration and licensing agreement to continue phase 2b development of TAK-227 in partnership with Zedira and Dr. Falk Pharma.
 Read more about Takeda.